carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-suspicious-semicolon.rst

       Token t = readNextToken();

-Here the second line is indented in a way that suggests that it is meant to be the body of the `while` loop - whose body is in fact empty, becasue of the semicolon at the end of the first line.
+Here the second line is indented in a way that suggests that it is meant to be the body of the `while` loop - whose body is in fact empty, because of the semicolon at the end of the first line.

 Either remove the indentation from the second line: